M365 Changelog: (Updated) OneDrive and SharePoint: Access your Teams standard and private channel files

 Targeted release (select users and entire org): will begin rolling out in mid-April (previously late March) and expect to complete rollout late April (previously early April). – Complete

-Standard: will begin rolling out in late April (previously early April) and expect to complete rollout in late May (previously mid-May).
+Standard: will begin rolling out in late April (previously early April) and expect to complete rollout late July (previously late May).

 How this will affect your organization: